Image courtesy of British Library Photostream

 Eyeing my purse at my feet, I couldn't decide whether or not to flee the room, but the part of me that didn't want to be responsible for walking away from Exile caved.
 "I really couldn't say.
 She was childlike.
 She had an innocent, pretty face."

-"Like you," Austin said, and I must have looked undone because he quickly added, "I just mean that your resume reads that you're 37, but I thought you were in your early 20s."
+"Like you," Austin said, and I must have looked undone because he quickly added, "I just mean your resume reads that you're 37, but I thought you were in your early 20s."

 "Look.
 I don't know why you're behaving this way, Mr. Kelly.
-I sure as hell don't owe you anything, but I will say that I believe my stepfather was ill.
+I sure as hell don't owe you anything, but I will say I believe my stepfather was ill.
 That he couldn't help the things he did.
 I was afraid nights when he'd come to my room.
 I saw it in his eyes how my fear made him despise himself.
 My stepfather apologized.
 He showed remorse.
 He wanted me to love him anyway, and I did!"

 "It's just Austin.
 What good was his remorse?
 What good were his apologies?"